 Staying in the probiotic, gut bacteria arena, fermented food is another way of getting good bacteria into your body.

-Yoghurt is a fermented food (but make sure your only eating natural yoghurt with no added sugar), as is kombucha, kefir, sauerkraut, kimchi.
+Yogurt is a fermented food (but make sure your only eat natural yogurt with no added sugar), as is kombucha, kefir, sauerkraut, and kimchi.

 I make my own kefir, which is delicious and super easy (check out the video below!)

 You do need to buy some kefir grains (which you can get from Amazon!) but everything else (sugar, a jar…) you will likely have in your kitchen already.

 It’s super yummy and once you’ve made a batch or two and are feeling confident, try out this recipe for making lemon-lime kefir.
 The end product literally tastes like cloudy lemonade!!!
 Delish and good for your tummy!
 (Just don’t drink too much at once as it can be quite powerful, build up your tolerance.)

 Some people find digestive enzymes really help their IBS.
 Personally, I’m still on the fence as I don’t think they help me much, but that doesn’t mean they aren’t your cure!

 L-glutamine is a super powerful supplement for IBS sufferers because it helps to repair a leaky gut (gut permeability).

 Scientific studies have shown that l-glutamine improves diarrhea and helps gut permeability.
 Dr Axe talks more about l-glutamine in this article and for more gut health education check out the Gut Health Super Bundle.